 These roles will help you gain valuable skills in sales, customer services and general retail knowledge.
 You can either pop into your local mall to ask if they have any holiday vacancies for students or apply online on their websites.

-This is a great June holiday part time job option if you’re looking to gain “real” world experience and love doing admin.
+This is a great holiday part-time job option if you’re looking to gain “real” world experience and love doing admin.
 Administrative assistants are tasked with handling the administrative duties of senior employees in a company.
 This means you’ll be responsible for keeping things organised by taking meeting notes, maintaining records, correspondence and various other duties.

-It helps to apply at a company that you’d like to work for after you graduate.
+It helps to apply to a company that you’d like to work for after you graduate.
 You’ll gain future connections and determine whether it’s the right career for you.

-It’s a deadline driven field that will require you to have strong writing and research skills, be fluent in English, and well versed in MS Word.
+It’s a deadline-driven field that will require you to have strong writing and research skills, be fluent in English, and be well-versed in Microsoft Word.
 However, the job is generally remote and provides flexible working hours.
 The portfolio you build by working as a content writer will also be very beneficial if you’re an aspiring journalist or copywriter.

 You can put your skills to good use by taking on a holiday job as a social media manager for a local startup or business.
 You’ll earn money by helping these companies manage their social media accounts by sharing posts, answering customer queries and taking part in community engagement.
 If the job allows you to work remotely and you’re a good multitasker, you can always continue with it after the holidays.